This article starts with general principles applicable to all industries

 If not, new designs will not be able to scale up and it will take a

-lot of calendar time and resources to complete the
+lot of calendar time and resources to try until the design is

 Unlimited Production Capacity